 Trying to make being vegan easier both for yourself and your family?
 Check out my favorite vegan finds on Amazon, from useful cookbooks and vegan pantry staples to kitchen tools, products for vegan kids, etc.!

-This wraps up my description of what my vegan kid eats in a day.
-In my future posts, I’ll share the nutrition rules I follow when planning out my vegan toddler’s menu, and offer more ideas for kid-friendly vegan meals that she loves.
+This wraps up my description of typical vegan toddler meals that my daughter eats.
+In my future posts, I’ll share the nutrition rules I follow when planning out my vegan toddler’s menu, and offer more ideas for easy vegan meals for kids.

 Question for you: If you have vegan kids, what are their favorite meals and/or snacks?
 Please share below!